MaggieTsang/INFO370-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 > For all maps, orange dots are Pokemon that appeared during the day, while teal dots are Pokemon that appeared at night.

 > Looking across all five maps, it is clear that some places have a correlation, while others do not.
 For example, New York City and Chicago seem to be the most egregious when it comes to Pokemon sightings appearing in wealthier areas as opposed to low-income areas.
 There are, however, small clusters of outliers.
 Los Angeles, on the other hand, doesn’t seem to have this problem.
-The highest-income neighborhoods actually seem to have the least amount of Pokemon sightings middle-to-moderate income areas seem to have more.
+The highest-income neighborhoods actually seem to have the least amount of Pokemon sightings, while middle-to-moderate income areas seem to have more.
 Denver doesn’t seem to have any correlation, and Seattle doesn’t seem to have much of one either.

 > When researching our problem, we found out that Pokestops (which are common spawn points for Pokemon) and Gyms (gathering places for Pokemon Go players, which then attracts more Pokemon) were determined by Google landmark data, as well as self-reported locations of interest.
 This makes a lot of sense when looking at Seattle’s map, which has huge clusters around University District, which has many landmarks.
 The correlation (or lack thereof) in other cities could also be attributed to different neighborhood’s amount of landmarks.
 This makes it understandable why the richest neighborhoods in Los Angeles don’t have any sightings, since these neighborhoods are secluded, and the residents are often celebrities.
 New York City, on the other hand, has rich neighborhoods that also have historic landmarks.